anshu049/CI_Pipeline_with_Automated_Security_Scanning_and_Dependency_Caching/README.md

 # CI Workflow

 This repository contains a comprehensive Continuous Integration (CI) workflow designed to automate the testing, security scanning, and report generation for Node.js applications.

-The workflow uses GitHub Actions to streamline the development process and ensure code quality through a series of automated steps.
+The pipeline integrates several OWASP tools to enhance the security and reliability of the application.

 ![Screenshot 2024-08-20 at 3 34 41 AM](https://github.com/user-attachments/assets/f98f7c43-678c-491a-acfb-262fcefb5ff1)